Welcome to Cadabam's Hospitals

 An integrative approach combines elements from various therapeutic models to create a highly personalized treatment plan.
 A therapist might use CBT techniques to manage immediate symptoms while incorporating psychodynamic principles to explore deeper issues.
 This flexible method ensures that the therapy is tailored specifically to the patient’s unique needs, maximizing treatment effectiveness for the eating disorder.

-Group Therapy and other approaches for Eating Disorders
+Group Therapy and Other Approaches for Eating Disorders

 Group therapy provides a powerful sense of community and validation.
 Sharing experiences with peers reduces feelings of isolation and shame.
 Other approaches like art, music, or mindfulness-based therapies can also be integrated.
 These creative and somatic methods offer alternative ways to express emotions and develop self-awareness, complementing traditional talk therapy.